 The Toll Public Interest Scholars Program is made possible through a generous donation from the Robert and Jane Toll Foundation, founded by Robert Toll L’66 and Jane Toll GSE’66.
 The Scholars Program reinforces the University of Pennsylvania Carey Law School’s commitment to service by increasing substantive programming and financial support for students pursuing public interest careers.
 The Scholars Program has several objectives:

-- Strengthen the existing public interest community at the Law School by deepening students’ relationships with peers, faculty & staff, and alumni.
+- Strengthen the existing public interest community at the Penn Carey Law by deepening students’ relationships with peers, faculty & staff, and alumni.

 - Develop students as service-oriented leaders by introducing them to new ways to think about and engage with the causes and communities they care about most.